Irish folk songs

 I'm the g[Em]affer of the squad that m[D]akes the h[Em]ot asphalt.

-Well, we l[G]aid it in a hollows and we l[G]aid it in the flat.
+We l[G]aid it in the hollows and we l[G]aid it in the flat,

 Well, I've w[Em]andered up and down the world and s[G]ure I never f[D]elt